 Genealogy sources, and approaches are described and explained in presentations which will be of great interest to the seeker of Irish roots and family history.
 It is suitable for genealogy enthusiasts.

-We have campus accommodation secured for the school duration at UCC and also a list of accommodation providers on request.
+Our campus accommodation has been secured for the school duration at UCC and also a list of accommodation providers on request.
 Travel details from Dublin airport and Shannon are also available on request.
 Please email Course Co-ordinator Lorna Moloney with any of your queries at firstname.lastname@example.org Our campus accommodation is Victoria Lodge, UCC.

 Contact Details UCC: